gzepr/monday-party/README.md

 	It was born with me.

 	My world 's filled with men,
-	Whose behavior seem so natural,
+	Whose behavior seems so natural,
 	Cause it's the one
 	I have always seen.